guettli/python-custom-strings/README.md

 # PEP?

 Do you think this could make it to a PEP?
-Please let me know: Just create an issue here at github.
+Please let me know: Just create an issue here at Github.